emojifreak/qemu-arm-image-builder/README.md

 4. At the end of shell script, it prints suitable command lines to start the built image by qemu.

 To have a reasonable speed of emulation, KVM has to be enabled, if possible.
 The scripts print suitable command options to enable KVM.
 Note that Intel and AMD host CPU do not have ARM KVM.
 Recent ARM CPUs and Linux kernels have KVM capability.
 I tested the scripts on Debian Bullseye arm64 with Linux kernel 5.9 and qemu 5.1.
 It may be impossible to build an image of Debian stretch or older, and Devuan ASCII or older.

+`virt-manager` is a friendly user interace to `qemu-system-aarch64` and `qemu-system-arm`.
+After installing it by `apt-get --install-recommends install virt-manager`, you need to apply a patch at  https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=973680